remix-run/remix/docs/api/conventions.md

 This module should render the markup for the current page using a `<RemixServer>` element with the `context` and `url` for the current request.
 This markup will (optionally) be re-hydrated once JavaScript loads in the browser using the [browser entry module]("../entry.client").

 You can also export an optional `handleDataRequest` function that will allow you to modify the response of a data request.
-These are the requests that do not render HTML, but rather return the loader and action data to the browser once client side hydration has occured.
+These are the requests that do not render HTML, but rather return the loader and action data to the browser once client-side hydration has occured.

 Here's a basic example: